-The model takes into account forecasted inflows when determining how much water needs to be released from Pindari Dam or Glenlyon Dam to meet orders, reflecting operator practice.
-This part of the model is based on the IQQM parameters, which were configured using advice from WaterNSW river operators.
+The model takes into account forecasted inflows when determining how much water needs to be released from Windamere Dam or Burrendong Dam to meet orders, reflecting operator practice.
+This part of the model is configured using advice from WaterNSW river operators.

 The model allows us to forecast a rate of inflow from an unregulated tributary based on the previous timestep flow.
-The forecasted inflow is defined as yesterday's inflow multiplied by a factor.
-The adopted values are summarised in Table 33.
-For headwater inflows, the forecast rate was generally 1, which means inflows are assumed to be 100% of yesterday's flow when determining how much regulated water should be released.
-The factors adopted in the model are listed in Table 33.
-Confluences with a forecast inflow of zero are not shown in Table 33.
+The forecasted inflow is defined as yesterday's inflow multiplied by a recession factor.
+Adopted values are summarised in Table 28.
+For headwater inflows, the forecast rate is generally 1, which means inflows are assumed to be 100% of yesterday's flow when determining how much regulated water should be released.
+Confluences with a forecast inflow of zero are not shown in Table 28.